-¶ 12 Officer Pruger testified that defendant and the other passengers were taken to the hospital.
-Officer Pruger testified that Armando Medina identified the items as belonging to him, and identified defendant and the other passengers as the people that robbed him.

-¶ 13 On redirect examination, Officer Pruger testified that when he looked into the backseat pocket of the car, he could see a cell phone but could not see a gun.

-¶ 14 On recrossexamination, Officer Pruger testified that when he looked into the backseat pocket he saw a cell phone, but that he did not know whether there was a gun in the pocket until he reached in and pulled out all the items.

-¶ 15 After hearing oral arguments on the motion to suppress, the trial court noted that it had listened carefully to the evidence presented, took into consideration the exhibits, and looked at the photographs of the car, the backseat pocket of the vehicle, the phone, and the jewelry.
+- ¶ 12 Officer Pruger testified that defendant and the other passengers were taken to the hospital.
+Officer Pruger testified that the victim, Armando Medina identified the recovered items as his belongings, and identified defendant and the other passengers as the people that robbed him. - ¶ 13 On redirect examination, Officer Pruger testified that when he looked into the backseat pocket of the car, he could see a cell phone but could not see a gun. - ¶ 14 On recrossexamination, Officer Pruger testified that when he looked into the backseat pocket he saw a cell phone, but that he did not know whether there was a gun in the pocket until he reached in and pulled out all the items. - After hearing oral arguments on the motion to suppress, the trial court noted that it had listened carefully to the evidence presented, took into consideration the exhibits, and looked at the photographs of the car, the backseat pocket of the vehicle, the cell phone, and the jewelry.
 It also took into consideration all of the arguments presented.
 The trial court noted that Officer Pruger had indicated that the backseat pocket was deep and that he had to reach into the sleeve to fully access the contents.
-The trial court noted that Officer Pruger inquired if the items belonged to any of the passengers of the vehicle, none of them responded affirmatively, and that none of the passengers were named "Armando Molina," which was the name inscribed on the ring.

-¶ 16 The court found, looking at the totality of the circumstances, "in the light most favorable to the State," that the motion to quash should be denied.
-The trial court based this finding on the fact that failure to wear a seat belt, the initial violation which prompted the traffic stop, is a violation of Illinois law.
+The trial court noted that Officer Pruger inquired if the items belonged to any of the passengers of the vehicle, and none of them responded affirmatively; and that the ring had the name "Armando Medina" on it, but none of the passengers had that name. - ¶ 16 The court found, looking at the totality of the circumstances, "in the light most favorable to the State," that the motion to quash and suppress should be denied.
+The trial court based this finding on the fact that failure to wear a seat belt is a violation of Illinois law.
 It further found that where the police have probable cause to believe a traffic violation has occurred, the vehicle stop is deemed reasonable.
 The trial court further found that the officers were justified in briefly detaining defendant and the other passengers, and then searching the car pursuant to Terry.
-The court noted that one of the passengers disregarded the officer's repeated request to show his hands after shoving an object the officers believed to be a handgun into the sleeve of the rear passenger seat.
+The court noted that defendant disregarded the officer's repeated request to show his hands after shoving an object the officers believed to be a handgun into the sleeve of the rear passenger seat.
 The court found that there was a significant safety consideration to justify Officer Pruger's reasonable suspicion that there was a handgun there.
 The trial court further found that it did not matter that Officer Pruger did not find a handgun in the sleeve pocket - the fact that his reasonable suspicion was not confirmed did not extinguish the reasonable suspicion.
 The court noted that once the officer recovered the contents of the sleeve pocket, he was "not obligated to ignore it when he saw immediately that it was not these individuals."
 The motion to suppress was denied.